davidsheffield/McMScripts/README.md

 Scripts for creating and updating requests in McM.
 See https://twiki.cern.ch/twiki/bin/viewauth/CMS/PdmVMcMScript for more information on scripts.

-# Usage
+# Usage of manageRequests.py

 Begin by getting a CERN SSO cookie with

-`cern-get-sso-cookie -u https://cms-pdmv.cern.ch/mcm/ -o ~/private/cookie.txt --krb --reprocess`
+`cern-get-sso-cookie -u https://cms-pdmv.cern.ch/mcm/ -o ~/private/prod-cookie.txt --krb --reprocess`

 for the production instance of McM.
 If you would like to test with the dev/test instance, run

-`cern-get-sso-cookie -u https://cms-pdmv-dev.cern.ch/mcm/ -o ~/private/cookie.txt --krb --reprocess`
+`cern-get-sso-cookie -u https://cms-pdmv-dev.cern.ch/mcm/ -o ~/private/dev-cookie.txt --krb --reprocess`

 If these to not work, try to run getCookie.sh.
 Only setup your CMSSW runtime environment after getting a cookie.